danBhentschel/techio-linux-fs-101-blockdevice/markdowns/02_lesson/04_mounting.md

 # Permanently mounting a filesystem
-We've already seen a way to mount a partition temporarily ont `/mnt`.
+We've already seen a way to mount a partition temporarily onto `/mnt`.
 How would we make a permanent mount?
 First, we need a place in the directory structure for our new filesystem to live.
 For this exercise, let's mount it under `/wolf`.
 The directory has already been created for us.
 Go ahead and mount `sda2` on `/wolf` with the command:

 ```
 sudo mount /dev/sda2 /wolf